ShibataLab/whillpy/README.md

 # import modules
 from whillpy import Whill, Power

-# initialize Whill by providing the name of serial port
+# initialize Whill by providing the name of the serial port
 whill = Whill(port='/dev/ttyUSB0')

 # control the power